-`you can always hear the minibuses coming from afar, whose attendant has the job of shouting the bus’ destination and fare.
+You can hear minibusses coming from afar, whose attendant has the job of shouting the bus’ destination and fare.
 Windscreens display an amalgam of destinations, which are often landmarks or neighborhoods.
 However, they will stop at any requested point for passengers to get on and off.
-The price is between 1 and 3 bolivianos (15 to 45 dollarcents), depending on the distance.
+The price is between 1 and 3 bolivianos (15 to 45 dollar cents), depending on the distance.

 Conspicuous are the microbuses, an intriguing name for the large, mostly blue and sometimes green buses that ply fixed routes within the center of La Paz.
 Their destinations are displayed on the windscreen and you pay a fixed price of 1 boliviano, no matter the distance.